Osicala

-Osicala is a city in the Department of Morazan, Republic of El Salvador.
+Osicala is a district in Morazán Department, Republic of El Salvador.
 It is 184 km from the capital, San Salvador, on one of the hills north of Cerro Cacahuatique (Cacahuatique Mount).
 It borders Meanguera to the north, southeast with Delicias de Concepción, and west with Gualococti.

 Its climate, due to its elevation, has moderate temperatures (15–20 C) most of the year.

 Economy

 People there are dedicated to agriculture.
 Over the land they grow corn, agave and coffee.
 Some fruit trees like mangoes, bananas, oranges and limes are also grown.